enu-kuro/hit-and-blow-onchain/README.md

 ```
 https://en.wikipedia.org/wiki/Bulls_and_Cows

-# the problem it is solving:
+# The problem it is solving:
 The problem is that the game needs a third party to prevent cheating or miscounting in mid-game.
 This characteristic makes it difficult to develop trustless fully onchain games and many other games have the same kind of characteristics.
 In this project, by utilizing Zero Knowledge proofs, the game can achieve the integrity of the game without relying on any third party and be enabled to be fully onchain.